Fran314/secrets-manager-rs/README.md

 # The flow is the following:
 # 1. the latest snapshot gets imported to a temporary local directory with the `--skip-chown-chmod` flag, so that it can be sudo-less read and copied to the remote host
 # 2. the local directory gets copied to the remote host in a temporary directory, and deleted from the local host
-# 3. the remote temporary directory get imported to the remote secrets directory with `--from-plaintext`, as the files have already been decrypted
+# 3. the remote temporary directory gets imported to the remote secrets directory with `--from-plaintext`, as the files have already been decrypted
 # 4. the remote temporary directory is deleted
 ```

-## Interoperability
+## Manual recovery

 ### Export